 Overall construction activity

-The gross domestic product (GDP) of the country amounts to € 84 559 million, increasing by 3,4% compared to 2021.
-In 2022, the gross value added (GVA) at current prices for the entire economy amounts to € 74 451 million, increasing by 3,4% compared to 2021.
-For 2022, the relative share of GVA in the construction industry is 3,1% of the GDP and amounts to € 2 636 million, whereas the registered economic decrease is 4,5% on an annual basis.
+In 2025, the Bulgarian economy is experiencing economic growth and stabilisation, as the country’s Gross Domestic Product (GDP) amounts to € 116 018 million, increasing by 3,1% compared to 2024.
+In 2025, the gross value added (GVA) at current prices for the entire economy amounts to € 100 934 million, increasing by 2,6% compared to 2024.
+For 2025, the relative share of GVA in the construction industry is 4,5% of the GDP and amounts to € 5 266 million, whereas the registered economic growth is 6,5% on an annual basis.

-According to the preliminary data of the National Statistics Institute the construction industry output for 2022 registers an increase of 6,5% compared to 2021.
+According to preliminary data from the National Statistical Institute the construction industry output for 2025 registers an increase of 17,2%, compared to 2024.

-Based on preliminary data from the Bulgarian National Bank (BNB), foreign direct investments in Bulgaria's construction sector are projected to decrease by € 19,9 million in 2022., which represents a significant decline of 69,3% on an annual basis compared to 2021 (the data are subject to revision).
+Based on preliminary data from the Bulgarian National Bank (BNB), the foreign direct investments in Bulgaria's construction sector are projected to increase by € 73,7 million in 2025 on an annual basis compared to 2024 (the data are subject to revision).

-As of March 10, 2023, there were 6 563 construction companies registered in the Central Professional Register of Builders maintained by the Bulgarian Construction Chamber (BCC).
-This data is based on 2021.
-Out of these companies there are 6 506 Bulgarian legal entities and 57 foreign companies.
-422 companies were erased from the Register of Builders due to non-compliance with the procedures outlined in Art.
+As of March 5th, 2026, there were 7 950 construction companies registered in the Central Professional Register of Builders, maintained by the Bulgarian Construction Chamber (BCC).
+These data are based on 2024 figures.
+Of these companies, 7 902 are Bulgarian legal entities and 48 are foreign companies.
+484 companies were removed from the Register of Builders, due to non-compliance with the procedures outlined in Art.
 20, paragraph 2 of the Bulgarian Construction Chamber Act.
-Based on criteria “personnel” 87,50% of the inscribed construction companies are small, 11,64% are medium-sized and 0,86% are large companies.
+Based on the ‘personnel’ criterion, 87,63% of the inscribed construction enterprises are small, 11,69% are medium-sized, and 0,68% are large companies.

 Housebuilding

-The building construction, which contributes to 56,5% of the total production in the sector, registered an increase of 7,1%.
+Construction of buildings, which accounts for 38,1% of the total production in the sector, registered an increase of 16,4%.

-The number of the residential buildings of issued construction permits for 2022 has increased by 15,9%, whereas their total floor area – by 20,6% respectively.
+The number of residential buildings covered by construction permits issued in 2025 increased by 13,7%, while their total floor area increased by 27,5%.

-In 2022, compared to 2021, the construction of new residential buildings showed an increase of 7,6%.
-The number of dwellings therein also grew by 20,5%, as well as the total floor area, which increased by 13,5%.
+In 2025, compared to 2024, the construction of new residential buildings showed an increase of 7,6%.
+The number of dwellings therein has decreased by 10,3%, as well as the total floor area, which decreased by 3,7%.

-In 2022 compared to 2021, the number of residential buildings brought into use has increased by 35,0%, whereas the number of dwellings therein grew by 9,9% and the total floor area increased by 15,5%.
-Around 77,9% of these buildings are made of reinforced concrete, which shows a growth of 36,9%.
-The share of brick buildings is 18,6% which shows a growth of 28,8%.
-The panel and other types of finalized buildings hold 3,5%.
+In 2025 compared to 2024, the number of residential buildings brought into use has increased by 5,9%, whereas the number of dwellings therein increased by 17,1%, and the total floor area increased by 16,3%.

 Non-residential construction